cowprotocol/docs/docs/mevblocker/concepts/Order Flow Auction/how-it-works.md

 * Steps B-0 to B-3: A searcher executed the second arbitrage transaction to back-run the price change in the Uniswap V3 Pool where the first transaction happened.
 The searcher got a revenue of 0.0216 WETH and paid 0.01981137 ETH as the transaction fee, of which 0.016 ETH was the builder's net reward.

-* Step C-0: Finally, in the third transaction, Builder0x69, who built this block, transferred a rebate, 0.014466 ETH, as shown in the ‘State Difference’ on the [Etherscan's transaction state page](https://etherscan.io/tx/0x9b6c38fa2d335373e86823de1b8c2e4735d47ef304a63fcff796f2f565a9482d#statechange), to the user who initiated the first transaction.
+* Step C-0: Finally, in the third transaction, Builder0x69, who built this block, transferred a rebate, 0.014466 ETH, as shown in the 'State Difference' on the [Etherscan's transaction state page](https://etherscan.io/tx/0x9b6c38fa2d335373e86823de1b8c2e4735d47ef304a63fcff796f2f565a9482d#statechange), to the user who initiated the first transaction.
 The ratio of the MEV rebate is 0.014466 / 0.016 = 90%.

 ![EigenPhi](/img/mevblocker/eigen_5.webp)